North Down (UK Parliament constituency): History

-1950 to present

-North Down is one of the most overwhelmingly unionist parts of Northern Ireland, with nationalist parties routinely getting no more than 5% of the vote, if that.
-In the 1955 election George Currie, the Ulster Unionist candidate, gained 96.8% of the popular vote, which he "bettered" in 1959 with some 98%.
-These shares of the popular votes are the highest ever achieved in a United Kingdom general election (post 1832 Reform).
+North Down is one of the most overwhelmingly unionist parts of Northern Ireland, with nationalist parties routinely getting less than 5% of the vote.
+At the 1955 general election, George Currie, the Ulster Unionist candidate, gained 96.8% of the vote, which he "bettered" in 1959 with some 98%.
+These shares of the popular votes are the highest ever achieved in a United Kingdom general election post-1832 Reform.
 However it has arguably the most volatile and unpredictable politics of the entire province.
 Whereas elsewhere there are effectively three fundamental battles fought in elections – between the Ulster Unionist Party and the Democratic Unionist Party to be the leading unionist party, between the Social Democratic and Labour Party and Sinn Féin to be the leading nationalist party, and between unionism and nationalism as a whole, North Down is different.
 The lack of any substantial nationalist vote renders the last two battles immaterial.
 Of Northern Ireland's five main parties, only the Ulster Unionist Party and the Alliance Party of Northern Ireland have historically had a significant organisation and support in the constituency, though the Democratic Unionist Party has recently started to gain a foothold where previously it was nearly non-existent.

-In addition the constituency has seen many substantial votes for smaller party groupings and individuals.
-The Ulster Popular Unionist Party, the Conservative Party, the UK Unionist Party and the Northern Ireland Women's Coalition have all polled substantially in the last fifteen years, whilst in local council elections many independent candidates gain sufficient votes to be elected.
-The area is the heartland of numerous "one-man parties", of which the Ulster Popular Unionist Party and the UK Unionist Party are the best known but far from the only ones.
+In addition, the constituency has seen many substantial votes for smaller party groupings and individuals.
+The Ulster Popular Unionist Party, the Northern Ireland Conservatives, the UK Unionist Party and the Northern Ireland Women's Coalition have all polled substantially in the last fifteen years, whilst in local council elections many independent candidates gain sufficient votes to be elected.
+The area is the heartland of numerous "one-man parties", of which the Ulster Popular Unionist Party and the UK Unionist Party are the best known.
 There have been many examples of elected individuals changing party allegiance and often successfully defending their seats for the new party.

 The constituency is the most prosperous in Northern Ireland and is widely considered to be the most similar to an English constituency.
-In part because of this the seat was the heartland of the Equal Citizenship campaign in the late 1980s which argued that political parties in Britain should organise and contest elections in Northern Ireland, in the hope that this would "normalise" the politics of the province.
+In part because of this the seat was the heartland of the Campaign for Equal Citizenship in the late 1980s which argued that political parties in Britain should organise and contest elections in Northern Ireland, in the hope that this would "normalise" the politics of the province.
 The Conservative Party established itself (having in earlier years been in alliance with the Ulster Unionist Party until a breakdown in relations in the 1970s) and to date has been relatively strongest in North Down though in recent years its vote has declined heavily from the brief surge in the elections held between 1989 and 1992.